Here is a list of supplies that I love to use - the supplies that I use all the time. I hope that it helps you to see everything in one place.

 Crepe Paper

 When I make piñata-type gift boxes, I cover them with crepe paper because it's such a great texture.
 You can always use tissue paper or crepe paper streamers, but thicker crepe paper really makes them more special.
-This is the crepe paper brand I usually buy online.
+This is the crepe paper brand I like online.
 It's much easier to buy good quality crepe paper online.

 I'll add more supplies as I think of them.
 But these recommendations should get you started on your way to making great paper crafts.